DrDad0217/GH_DrDad0217.github.io/_posts/2022-09-30-UsingParentheses.md

 ---

 ### What exactly do parentheses do in Powershell?
-Parentheses serve a few purposes in Powershell such as the following
+Parentheses serve numerous purposes in Powershell such as the following
 * Arrays and Hash Tables
 * `Foreach`, `switch` and `If` constructs/conditional statements
 * Methods
 * Subexpressions

 Lets kick this article off with a few examples :rocket: :rocket: :rocket:

+### *Example 1*
+Say that we have a text file named `computers.txt`.
+This text file contains a few computer names we would like to restart using Powershell.